 While the submuscular placement is typically the best choice, Dr. Shapiro finds there are some cases in which the subglandular placement is a better option.
 This includes women with adequate natural tissue that will sufficiently hide the implant shape, or patients with very developed pectoral muscles.

 Implant projection affects the profile of the breasts and the fullness at the top of the breast.
 An implant that has a high profile will make the breast seem spherical with equal fullness at the top and bottom, while a low or medium profile implant will create a teardrop shape with more fullness at the bottom.
-Both silicone and saline implants are available in a wide array of profiles and shapes.
+Breast Augmentation with your choice of silicone or saline implants is available to Paradise Valley patients in a wide array of profiles and shapes.

 The incision to place the implants may be made in several ways.
 The choice of incision depends on the type of implant, the amount of enlargement, the patient’s anatomy, and the choice the surgeon and patient make together.